 Media Situation - Balkanmedia

-According to the report of Reporters Without Borders in the domain of press freedom, Croatia takes its place as the 65th country out of 180.
-The public service, which should serve as a public good for all citizens, is usually creating its own contents depending on the prevailing political structure that has a great impact on public media, due to which their freedom is seriously narrowed.
-During the reign of the conservative party (after the war) human rights and the freedom of press was seriously threatened, while corruption was widely present.
-Journalists have found themselves in an unfavorable position due to the fact that they were not allowed to report on corrupt practices that were going on, but instead had to censor them.
-According to the report Corruption Perception Index 2013 of Transparency International, Croatia holds the place number 57 out of 177 countries in terms of corruption rates.
-The situation has changed since 2000 when the Liberals came to power and created a better image of the media than it was before.
-In the last couple of years the situation has changed even more.
+According to the report of Reporters Without Borders in the domain of press freedom, Croatia takes its place as the 56th country out of 180.
+The public service, which should serve as a public good for all citizens, is usually creating its own content depending on the prevailing political structure that has a great impact on public media, due to which their freedom is seriously narrowed.
+During the reign of the conservative party (after the war), human rights and the freedom of press were seriously threatened, while corruption was widely present.
+Journalists have found themselves in an unfavourable position due to the fact that they were not allowed to report on corrupt practices that were going on, but instead had to censor them.
+According to the report Corruption Perception Index 2019 of Transparency International, Croatia holds the place number 63 out of 180 countries in terms of corruption rates.
+The situation has changed since 2000, when the Liberals came to power and created a better image of the media than it was before.
+In the last couple of years, the situation has changed even more.
 The media have publicly revealed and reported on numerous scandals and corruptive acts of a number of Croatian state officials, which is a great progress towards full media freedom.
 Nonetheless, the Croatian media are still very much corrupted, censored, the ownership of media is nontransparent and the journalists work in very poor conditions.

-In 24 years of media transition numerous laws and legal acts on media have been passed.
+In 30 years of media transition, numerous laws and legal acts on media have been passed.
 They also served as a start for further regulations.
-Challenges which Croatia has to face nowadays, as a member of the EU as of 1st of July 2013, is the liberation of the media from political impact, a greater transparency of ownership, abolishing censorship, better ethics and content quality and self regulation of journalism which will enable the creation of better working conditions for every journalist.
+Challenges which Croatia has to face nowadays, as a member of the EU as of 1st of July 2013, is the liberation of the media from political impact, a greater transparency of ownership, abolishing censorship, better ethics and content quality and self-regulation of journalism which will enable the creation of better working conditions for every journalist.

 - Cpi.transparency.org (2014).
 Transparency International the Global Coalition Against Corruption